bnjmnpn/bnjmnpn.github.io/_posts/2014-07-14-how-to-train-your-dragon-2-review.md

 title: How to Make a Sequel?
 cover_image: 2014/tumblr_n83xjaWKM81qzmmzso1_1280.png

-keywords: [review, movies, animated, dreamworks]
+keywords: [review, movies, animated, dreamworks, how to train your dragon, HTTYD]
+categories: [review, movies]

 excerpt: "The first entry into the How to Train Your Dragon universe soared effortlessly into the upper reaches of my chart of favourite films.
 Attempting to follow *How to Train Your Dragon* with a sequel that rises even higher then would seem to be impossible."